 - Air-tight envelope without loss of conditioned air and infiltration of outside air

 - High-performing windows that maximize solar gain during the heating season and minimize it during the cooling season

 - Balanced heat and moisture recovery through the ventilation system

 With this design, USM is aiming for the building to be 50% more efficient than a comparable building built to code.

-The Career & Student Success Center, which will be built to LEED (Leadership in Energy & Environmental Design) standards, is also planned to house a large solar photovoltaic array on its roof.
+The McGoldrick Center for Career & Student Success , which will be built to LEED (Leadership in Energy & Environmental Design) standards, is also planned to house a large solar photovoltaic array on its roof.
 Like Portland Commons, the Center also incorporates smart energy-efficient design through strategies such as:

 - Reducing the heat-island effect by painting the roof white

 - Maximizing water-efficient fixtures to minimize hot water waste